openthread/ot-docs/site/en/codelabs/ti-openthread-hardware/index.lab.md

 3. Start a project-less debug session as described in [CCS User's Guide: Manual Launch](https://software-dl.ti.com/ccs/esd/documents/users_guide/ccs_debug-main.html#manual-launch).
 4. Connect to the Arm Cortex-M33 core and click **Load** to load the ELF image.

-> aside positive
->
-> **Note:** The default CCXML configuration uses 2-wire cJTAG to match the default LP-EM-CC2745R10-Q1 jumper configuration.
+The default CCXML configuration uses 2-wire cJTAG to match the default LP-EM-CC2745R10-Q1 jumper configuration.
 After programming via JTAG, power-cycle the board to clear the halt-in-boot flag.

 ## Program the HSM